Particl-Community/academy/basicswap-dex/basicswap_explained.rst

     BasicSwap's order book — WIP/Beta, UI/UX subject to change

-The :term:`BasicSwap` decentralized exchange (DEX) is designed for ease of use and clarity in operation, but its underlying protocol is rather intricate and sophisticated.

-It incorporates several distributed and open-source technologies, including atomic swaps, scriptless scripts, adaptor signatures, and the SMSG network to function independently without the need for centralized servers, databases, or administrative staff.
-Instead, it is developed, upheld, and operated by an extensive, decentralized community of open-source contributors and participants.
+:term:`BasicSwap <BasicSwap>` is the world’s most secure and decentralized DEX.
+It facilitates cross-chain atomic swaps by enabling peers to interact directly with each other within a free and open environment without central points of failure.

+This DEX is fully non-custodial and features a decentralized order book, letting you create or accept swap offers without any fees, counterparties, or the need for accounts.
+Built as a low-friction, highly secure solution to the frequent losses of funds on centralized exchanges (e.g., FTX, BitFinex, MtGox), :term:`BasicSwap <BasicSwap>` aims to provide more reliable and secure cryptocurrency trading conditions for everyone.

+:term:`BasicSwap <BasicSwap>` is currently in beta.
+While it already offers most of the essential trading features you'd expect from regular exchanges, it is still under development by community contributors, with many more features coming soon.

 Benefits
 ---------

 :term:`BasicSwap` distinguishes itself from conventional exchanges, often known as “centralized exchanges” or “CEX,” through its decentralized framework which offers several key advantages:

+* **True cross-chain support** — Swap cryptocurrencies that live on entirely different blockchain environments, like Bitcoin and Monero.
+* **Decentralized order book** — Make or take limit swap offers on a completely distributed order book system.
+* **No third-party or middleman** — Trade crypto with no intermediaries, completely eliminating central points of failure.
-* **No trading fees** — Trading fees are a thing of the past.
+* **No trading fees** — Only pay the typical cryptocurrency network fee.
-* **Total privacy** — Your data and personal information remain confidential.
-* **Secure** — A non-custodial model ensures unparalleled security for your assets.
-* **No KYC or account** — Account creation or KYC documentation is not required.
-* **Complete freedom** — No bans, geographical restrictions, or asset confiscations.
-* **Unstoppable** — It is immune to censorship or shutdown.
-* **Autonomous** — Operates independently without human intervention.
+* **Superior financial privacy** — Protect your financial information from unauthorized access with BasicSwap’s privacy-conscious technology.
+* **Full Monero support** — Swap Monero with a variety of other cryptocurrencies like Bitcoin or Particl.
+No wrapped assets or layer-2 involved.
+* **User-friendly interface** — Enjoy all these features within a user-friendly and intuitive interface that handles all the complicated parts for you.

 These benefits stem directly from the inherently :term:`decentralized <Decentralization>` nature of the BasicSwap protocol and aren't possible on centralized infrastructure.

-Features
+Under the Hood
 --------

-Currently in beta, BasicSwap already supports essential trading functionalities typical of centralized exchanges, with ongoing developments to introduce additional features.

-* **True cross-chain support** — Swap cryptocurrencies across different blockchains, like Bitcoin and Monero.
-* **Distributed order book** — Place or accept limit orders through a fully distributed order book.
-* **No third-party or middleman** — Offers direct crypto trades without intermediaries.
-* **No trading fees** — You are only subject to standard :term:`cryptocurrency` network fees, eliminating any other additional trading costs.
-* **Privacy from the ground up** — Designed with a privacy-first approach in all components.
-* **Full Monero support** — Provides direct swaps between Monero and other cryptocurrencies, such as Bitcoin, Litecoin, or Particl, without relying on wrapped assets or convoluted L2 layers.
-* **User-friendly interface** — Features a straightforward and intuitive interface, simplifying complex processes for the user.
+:term:`BasicSwap <BasicSwap>` can be best understood as the decentralized version of the SWIFT messaging network; it sends and receives messages between two peers via the decentralized SMSG network for them to execute coin swaps together without any central party involvement.

+The coin swapping process itself is not conducted by :term:`BasicSwap <BasicSwap>`.
+Instead, it is handled by on-chain atomic swaps on the respective blockchains of the cryptocurrencies being exchanged. :term:`BasicSwap <BasicSwap>`'s role is to enable communication between swappers, allowing them to exchange the necessary information for atomic swaps and to publicly broadcast their offers without intermediaries.

+Get familiar with how BasicSwap works by consulting `this important definition page <https://basicswapdex.com/terms>`_.

 Compatible Coins
 ^^^^^^^^^^^^^^^^